keldaanCommunity/pokemonAutoChess/changelog/patch-4.1.md

 - The key "S" now toggles the emote menu in game
 - The key "A" now plays a user avatar's animation in game
 - User in-game avatars can now use animations during carousel phases
-- Added in-game modal for displaying all possible keybinds
+- Added in-game modal for displaying all the keyboard shortcuts
 - Redesigned **Online** avatars
 - Improved **Chat** timestamp displays
-- Pokemon details shown on hover not attach to mouse instead of pokemon
-  - This should help avoid situations where you're unable to click/hover on pokemon to the right of what's being hovered
+- Pokemon details shown on hover not attach to mouse instead of pokemon.
+This should help avoid situations where you're unable to click/hover on pokemon to the right of what's being hovered

 # Bugfix